 To reach this goal, we encourage all of the young adult organizations we support to infuse service and volunteer opportunities into their programming and, where relevant, to ground these experiences in Jewish values and learning.

-We also support and have to launch initiatives, organizations and partnerships that:
+We also support and have helped to launch initiatives, organizations and partnerships that: